-Why I retired early from football - Okocha
+Why I Retired Early From Football - Okocha

 “I believe that it is not worth it to train from Monday to Friday just to have 20 minutes on the pitch or sit on the bench on Saturday.
 I am very competitive.”

-The midfielder who last represented Nigeria in 2006, made 75 appearances for the Eagles and scored 14 times.
+The midfielder who last represented Nigeria in 2006, made 75 apeparances for the Eagles and scored 14 times.search feed search feed

 Rate this article